College of Liberal Arts & Social Sciences > Centers & Institutes > Center for Black Diaspora > Series and Events > Conferences and Publications

 • Written and submitted a fully developed research paper on topics related to African & Black Diasporic studies, African American/Black studies, Black Feminism, Black literature and cultural studies, Black environmental studies, Pan-Africanism, Afro-Futurism, etc. in your class

-• Proposals should include an abstract and sample of research paper
+• Proposals should include an abstract, a faculty letter of recommendation, and sample of research paper

 About NCBS: National Council for Black Studies exists to promote academic excellence and social responsibility in the discipline of Africana/Black Studies through the production and dissemination of knowledge, professional development and training, and advocacy for social change and social justice.
 NCBS accepts new, emerging, and ongoing scholarship on current issues and innovations of importance to Africana communities in the United States and throughout the global African world.
-This year’s theme is “Our AfroFuture in the Crosshairs: Black Studies in the Age of Artificial Intelligence, Big Tech, and the Cultural Wars.”
+This year’s theme “Sankofa: Celebrating Solidarity, Power, and Pan-Africanism in the 21st Century,” allows us to reflect upon the foundation of the organization while honoring the institutional legacy created for future generations of Black scholars.

-Thanks for your nominations!
+Thanks for your applications!
 If you have any questions, please reach out to us at centerforblackdiaspora@depaul.edu.